Have you ever tried a nootropic supplement and been disappointed with the result?

 See my post “How to Select the Best Multivitamin for Brain Function” on what to look for when it comes to quality.

-And here’s my review of the multi I use every day called: Performance Lab Whole-Food Multi.
-It contains all 13 vitamins we covered in this post at dosages that my body and brain need every day.
+And here’s the multi I use every day and highly recommend: Performance Lab NutriGenesis® Multi for men or women.
+It contains all 13 vitamins we covered in this post at dosages that your body and brain need every day.

 Use the recommended dosages in this post as a general guide when reading multivitamin labels.

 Your body and brain require each of the above 13 vitamins daily for optimal health.
 Some you will get from a healthy diet; preferably with organic vegetables and fruit, and grass-fed meat products.

 The remainder must be supplied by supplementing with the right multivitamin every day.
 You’ll feel better and your nootropic stack has a more likely chance of providing the benefits you were looking for.

 [i] Agarwal S., Reider C., Brooks J.R., Fulgoni V.L.
 3rd.
 “Comparison of prevalence of inadequate nutrient intake based on body weight status of adults in the United States: an analysis of NHANES 2001-2008.”
 Journal of the American College of Nutrition.
 2015;34(2):126-34 (source)